Exercise

 A Portal Component

-Alright, let's do something fun and/or challenging: let's create a reusable Portal
+Alright, let's do something fun and/or challenging: let's create a reusable Portal component!

-component will create this node dynamically.
+This time, instead of editing the HTML to include a <div id="toast-root">, our Portal component will create this node dynamically.
 When the component mounts, it should create a brand-new DOM node, and use it as the portal's root node.

 This is a challenging problem, and I don't expect you to be able to solve it.
 This is one of those things where we can learn a heck of a lot by fiddling and experimenting with different ideas.
 Give it a shot, and then watch the solution video for a breakdown.